christine-hu/playtown/README.md

 1. Clone the repository: `git clone https://github.com/christine-hu/playtown.git`

-2. Set up a local testing server: `python -m SimpleHTTPServer`
+2. Navigate to the repository, and download the dependencies: `npm install`

-3. Go to `localhost:8000` via your web browser
+3. Set up a local testing server (ex: `python -m SimpleHTTPServer`)

-4. Navigate to the repository via the local server.
-If the game does not begin automatically, click on the `index.html` file.
+4. Go to the server (ex: `localhost:8000`) via your web browser.
+Tada!